 Ekta will offer individual help and feedback to guide you.
 The emphasis will be on developing your personal ideas.
 She will share her creative process and will have illustrative samples from her personal collection of Kantha to share.
 By the end of the workshop you will have the skills and confidence to develop your Kantha project further.

 A materials pack including fabric and threads will be sent to you.
 You may also use your own preloved fabrics or garments.
 If you are based outside the UK, there will be an additional change of £15 (EU), £20(USA) to cover shipping.
-We will send you a Paypal link for this once you register.

 Where will the course take place